mlflow/mlflow-website/website/blog/2024-10-25-llama-index-workflow/index.md

 print(response)
 ```

-## 6. Log the Workflow in MLflow Experiment
+## 7. Log the Workflow in an MLflow Experiment

-Now we want to run the workflow with various different retrieval strategy and evaluate the performance.
+Now we want to run the workflow with various different retrieval strategies and evaluate the performance of each.
 However, before running the evaluation, we'll log the model in MLflow to track both the model and its performance within an **MLflow Experiment**.

 For the LlamaIndex Workflow, we use the new [Model-from-code](https://mlflow.org/docs/latest/models.html#models-from-code) method, which logs models as standalone Python scripts.
 This approach avoids the risks and instability associated with serialization methods like pickle, relying instead on code as the single source of truth for the model definition.
 When combined with MLflow's environment-freezing capability, it provides a reliable way to persist models.
 For more details, refer to the [MLflow documentation](https://mlflow.org/docs/latest/models.html#models-from-code).